Add to your Claude Code skills

 DARE is not a tool that helps you do research.
 It is the researcher.
 You set the direction — DARE searches, reads, discovers gaps, generates hypotheses, stress-tests them, designs experiments, and produces executable research specs.
 Autonomously.
 Iteratively.
 Without asking for permission.

-This repository is the single-clone distribution of the entire Yogsoth AI research ecosystem: 800+ pure-markdown skills spanning 12 specialized repos, unified under one orchestrator.
-Clone once, get everything.
+This repository is the single-clone distribution of the entire Yogsoth AI research ecosystem: 900+ pure-markdown skills organized as 10 freely-composable research packages, unified under one orchestrator.
+The packages are fully self-contained — every skill declares its dependencies inline, with no external imports — so one clone gets everything.
 The ecosystem also includes custom MCP servers (semantic-scholar-mcp, wiki-vault) published as npm packages — this repo declares them as dependencies so npm install pulls everything you need.

 The bottleneck in modern research is not data or compute — it's the human in the loop.
 Every existing "AI research assistant" still requires a human to decide what to search, what to read, which gaps matter, and which ideas are worth pursuing.
 DARE removes this bottleneck entirely.
 The human provides only the initial direction; everything after that is autonomous.